There are a few things to consider when bringing a new pet fish to your home tank, or when transporting the aquatic animal to a new location.

 - Use a net to move the fish into your aquarium.

 And remember – never pour fish bag water into your home fish tank.

 Author’s note: I don’t recommend using Ziploc bags for transporting live fish.
 These bags’ shape isn’t ideal, as they’re somewhat narrow at the bottom and won’t be comfortable for your pet.
 Furthermore, they break easily, and on top of that – they may be lined with toxic chemicals that may leach into the water and eventually kill your fish.
 In my experience, it’s only justified to use Ziploc bags in the case of an emergency.
 However, generally, a fish shouldn’t be left in a Ziploc bag for more than 1 hour.

-Anyway, at some pet stores, they sell their fish in plastic containers.
+Anyway, some pet stores sell their fish in plastic containers.

 I’m not a fan of those either.

 These containers are usually more expensive, don’t allow for adding enough oxygen, and it’s overall riskier to transport fish in them.

 I’d estimate that a fish can stay in a sealed container for no more than 2 hours.

 Fish can survive in a bag for longer if you make sure that there aren’t drastic water temperature fluctuations.